-The physical stock is held in warehouses and in transit around the world (see Appendix [x]).
-AA obtained confirmations from holders of this stock which covered approximately 25% of the value of this physical stock.
+The physical stock is held in warehouses and in transit around the world (see Appendix V).
+AA requested and obtained confirmations from holders of this stock which covered approximately 25% of the value of this physical stock.

 The warrants held as stock are held by MG Ltd on MG MCC’s behalf, and are listed under SWORD under their name.
 All warrants were agreed to the SWORD listing.

 Warrants held under repo agreements were agreed to confirmations from counterparties.
-Warrants under repo transactions were held by 3 counterparties, the largest balance being held by AIG Ltd. Physical stock held under repo agreements was also agreed to confirmations from counterparties [ need Commerzbank]; it was held by 4 counterparties, the largest balance being with Barclays of $147m.
+Warrants under repo transactions were held by 3 counterparties, the largest balance being held by AIG Ltd of $102.3m (Fimnet $75.7m and SocGen $25.9m).
+Physical stock held under repo agreements was also agreed to confirmations from counterparties; it was held by 4 counterparties, the largest balance being with Barclays of $147m (Commerzbank $104.5m, BNP $30.8m and CRLY $0.7m).
 All repo stock was valued at market values.

-AA obtained coverage by testing of approximately 65% of the total stock balance at 9 June 2000.
+AA’s objective was to get 40% coverage of the total stock at MCC, however we obtained coverage of approximately 65% of the total stock balance at 9 June 2000.
 No exceptions were noted.

 Accounts payable